akshayka/papers/summaries/arora2016mpi-embeddings.md

 $$

 ## Key Contribution
-**This paper proposes a generative model for word embeddings that provides a theoretical justification of** $$(\ref{low-rank-pmi})$$ **and word2vec and GloVe**.
-The key assumption it makes is that word vectors, the latent variables of the model, are spatially isotropic (intuition: "no preferred direction in space".
+*This paper proposes a generative model for word embeddings that provides a theoretical justification of* $$(\ref{low-rank-pmi})$$ *and word2vec and GloVe*.
+The key assumption it makes is that word vectors, the latent variables of the model, are spatially isotropic (intuition: "no preferred direction in space").
 Isotropy of low-dimensional vectors helps explain the linear structure of word vectors as well.

 ## The Generative Model